1hue/GodotTexture3DVisualizer/README.md

 <br />

 > [!TIP]
 > The texture's orientation (XYZ) will align with world orientation (XYZ).
 To rearrange the axes and effectively flip your texture 90°, set the "Translation" parameter to `XZY`.
-This maps texture Y coordinate to world Z: texture XYZ -> world XZY.
+This maps texture Y coordinate to world Z; texture XYZ -> world XZY.

 <br />